abhisuri97/NotifyMe/README.md

 #AbhiBot

 A simple way to keep track of your group chats without looking at every message.
 You can mute busy group chats, but still be notified when you are needed thru @mentions.
-Simply add “Smh Munone” to your group chat and type `/help-abhibot` to get started.
+Simply add your bot to your group chat and type `/help-abhibot` to get started.
+##Initialization
+Replace the dummy config file with the appropriate data.
 ##Basic usage

 - `/help-abhibot`: produces help info